SynApps/trackman/README.md

 # Trackman

-Trackman is a Heroku add-on that enables you to handle your maintenance and error pages with the rest of your app and hosts the production version of those files in the cloud.
+Trackman is a Heroku add-on that enables you to handle your maintenance and error pages with the rest of your app and hosts the production version of those files in the cloud when you deploy.

-* It works with rails-like conventions that can be overriden if necessary.
+* It works with rails-like conventions.
 * It is rack-based.
 * It will push your pages and all their internal assets upon application initialization.